Genealogy Handwriting OCR | Convert Historical Family...

 Understanding what handwriting OCR can and cannot do for genealogical research helps set realistic expectations.
 This isn't technology that eliminates the need for careful research or source verification.
 It's a tool designed to accelerate specific parts of the genealogical workflow.

-The table below shows typical performance across common genealogical document types:
+The first table below shows typical performance across common genealogical document types:

 Document Type What Works Well What May Need Review